JWise16/fullstack-bones/README.md

 Absolutely!
-Here’s a **comprehensive README template** tailored for your StoryTown repository, covering setup, development, deployment, authentication, and troubleshooting.
+Here's a **comprehensive README template** tailored for your StoryTown repository, covering setup, development, deployment, authentication, and troubleshooting.

 ---